Guilherme-Monte/Notebook/README.md

 ## To do:
 - Create and delete for notes ✅
 - Styling ✅
+- Bright mode (StackOverflow thread on favorites)
-- Toast for UX when creating/deleting notes
+- Toast for UX when creating/deleting notes ⏳ (halfway done)
 - Client side handling of bad requests
 - Basic statistics